 From the Cello to the Sarangi

 She was born in Warsaw on the 26th of June, 1961.
 At the age of seven she began to learn to play the cello and in 1992 she graduated in cello from the Academy of Music in Warsaw.
 Since 1984, she has traveled to India, China, Korea, Japan and the Middle East to study local techniques of playing instruments.
-“A number of techniques for concentrating during playing string instruments, which children are taught, or the ability to practice systematically are the great contributions of the Polish music schools I studied at”, said Pomianowska of the way classical education influenced her later experiences with instruments that don’t belong to the classical European tradition.
+As Pomianowska herself claims, the skills acquired at Polish music schools – such as a number of techniques for concentrating while playing string instruments and the ability to practice systematically – had a great impact on her later experience with non-European instruments.

 After that concert she decided to go to India, where she learned how to play from masters of Hindustani music (music from the north of India).
 Her first teacher was Ustada Sabri Khan, later she learned from Pandit Ram Narayan, who is responsible for the renaissance of the sarangi as a solo instrument.
 The sarangi is an instrument that has three main (goat gut) strings and tens of steel drone strings.
 It’s worth mentioning that Pomianowska founded the first Polish band playing Raga Sangit (a kind of Indian music).